nstanford5/ERC20/ERC20.md

 Now let's define our Views and Events.

 Views make information on the blockchain easier to access, they do not provide any values that were not previously available.
 Good information to make available would be token metadata, token balances and token allowances.
-We'll add this code to our `View`
+We'll add this code to our `View`.

 ###### index.rsh
 ```js
   const V = View({